smartcomputerlab/Internet-Multimedia-with-Jetson-TX1/README.md

-SmartComputerLab depository contains the preparations ad codes for your IoT and AIOT projects
+SmartComputerLab depository contains the preparations and codes for your IoT and AIOT projects